 - The help of a recovery coach

-Any or all of these elements can help people stay sober over the longer term of recovery from cocaine addiction: they are, in essence, key components of a cocaine detox and treatment kit.
+These elements can help people stay sober over the longer term of recovery from cocaine addiction.